willthefirst/wordsoftheweb/README.md

 - refactor js to be more private/secure

 ### Features
+- update html metadata for search engines
+- how can i make this thing searchable?
 - nicer loading while submission waits?
 - Load page at the bottom
 - Show number of uses currently on the site?